Blackhawk Museum: History

-In February 2015, the Blackhawk Museum added a permanent collection of 19th century North American artifacts called The Spirit of the Old West, showcasing both the settler and Native American stories of the European expansion into North America during the 1800s.
+In February 2015, the Blackhawk Museum added a permanent collection of 19th-century North American artifacts called The Spirit of the Old West, showcasing both the settler and Native American stories of the European expansion into North America during the 1800s.

+In January 2020, the Blackhawk Museum opened the exhibit Into China, featuring artwork, sculptures, and both original and replica artifacts related to Chinese history and culture.
+The exhibit includes replicas of terracotta warriors, a wooden model of the Forbidden City, and an authorized reproduction of the bronze bell set from the Tomb of Marquis Yi.